 Sometimes, you have to lose, to ultimately, win

 Most of you would have watched a few episodes of ‘The A_Team” in the 80s, with “Mr T” as one of the characters.
 I loved that TV show.
 But it made me think about what they had that was so special: it was entertaining tv – yes, but they had something else, they were a team and each person was an integral part of the jig-saw puzzle.
 Each fit perfectly to create the final product.
 Fantastic stuff!
 That is the topic today and your search for your “A-Team”.

 “No man is an island”, I heard someone say once.
 As each day passes, I believe it increasingly.
-I can add that no man can attribute his/her success to himself alone.
+I can add that no man ( or woman) can attribute his/her success to himself alone.
 No man can truly say that he did it on ‘his own’.
 There would have been someone, somewhere or people that would have helped him progress towards his/her goal of success.

 I also love noticing how champion football/basketball/soccer teams are put together.
 How each player has an integral role to play.
 Each player is selected for a certain bundle of talents that the coach sees ‘fits’ perfectly in to the team to achieve the desired results on the field of play.
 Of the competition.
 Sometimes they win.
 Sometimes they lose.
-Sometimes they have to lose, to ultimately win.
+Sometimes you have to lose, to ultimately win.
 The best coaches understand this very well.

 This is the ‘essence’ of what it means to be part of a team’.

 You see it in organisations, particularly successful large organizations or political parties.
 No one man can say that he alone can run a sporting team, political party or organization.
 Yes, as the CEO or head coach, he or she can have a huge influence but it has to be a “Team THAT WORKS”.

 I believe it simply is not enough for each person to “WORK AS A TEAM”.